porres/pd-else/README.md

 ### Installing ELSE:

-​	ELSE comes as a set of separate binaries and abstractions, so it works if you just add its folder to the path.
-Nonetheless, it can also be loaded as a library via "Preferences => Startup" or with [declare -lib else], and this is the oficial way of loading 'else' - even though that all this does is just print the library information on Pd's terminal window.
+​	ELSE comes as a set of separate binaries and abstractions, so it works if you just add its folder to the path or use [declare -path else].
+ELSE comes with a binary that you can use load via "Preferences => Startup" or with [declare -lib else], but all that this does is print information of whaty version of ELSE you got wehn you open Pd.
+You can also just load the 'else' external for that same purpose, check its help file.

 ​	It's important to stress this release needs Pd Vanilla 0.51-1 or above (Pd Extended/Purr Data aren't supported).